AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-4/capstoneApp-planning-pt2.md

-# Capstone App Planning Pt.
-2
+# Capstone App Planning - Part 2

 *Weeks of coding can save you hours of planning.*